 First and foremost: know your sanctuary.
-While there are lots of elephant “sanctuaries” in Thailand, be aware they don’t all exist purely for the elephants’ benefit.
+While there are many elephant “sanctuaries” in Thailand, be aware they don’t all exist purely for the elephants’ benefit.
 If you want to visit, do your research and ensure you support a reputable organization.
 Avoid places that promote elephant rides or anything else that prioritizes your personal entertainment.
-Rest assured Out Adventures has been working with a reputable organization, Elephant Jungle Sanctuary, for years.
+Rest assured, Out Adventures has been working with a reputable organization, Elephant Jungle Sanctuary, for years.
 They place the animals’ welfare, care and rehabilitation over human amusement.

 We met and fed three separate elephant families spread across the property.
 Then we stopped for lunch and savoured a much-needed siesta.
 When you’re out in the jungle with no air-conditioning, full of tasty Thai fare, it’s only appropriate.

 Following lunch, we helped make ‘vitamin’ balls’ to supplement the elephants’ diet.
 This involved mashing bananas with rice and other nutrient-dense foods.
 Then, our hands straight to their mouths, we fed the elephants.
 Let’s say sticking your paw into the toothless maw of an elephant is a vivid, sloppy experience.
 Ahem.

 The highlight of the day was definitely our afternoon at the